AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

     - mv usr/bin/fritzing.desktop .

-Unfortunately, many applications don't include a :code:`$ID.desktop` file.
-If it is missing, the shell commands contained in the :code:`script` section need to create it.
+Unfortunately, many applications don't include a ``$ID.desktop`` file.
+If it is missing, the shell commands contained in the ``script`` section need to create it.
 The following (simplified) example illustrates this:

 .. code-block:: yaml